 The Knights of the Peak are an organization almost as old as Azkon itself.
 It’s history is not a kind one however, and is full of violence and destruction; much of it caused by them, and some directed at them.

 The Knights of the Peak have a strong hatred towards the Hazon Empire.
-Long ago the Hazon destroyed the Knights of the Peak and obliterated most of the granges.
-The survivors of the Hazon Purge instituted harsh survival laws for the community.
+Long ago the Hazon nearly destroyed the Knights of the Peak and obliterated most of the granges.
+The survivors of the Hazonian Purge instituted harsh survival laws for the community.
 The Knights of the Peak mutter to themselves about a “Sin” or “Great Evil” within the Hazon Empire.
 They never speak of the actual nature of the Sin or Great Evil.
 They only comment to strangers “Never Again.”

 The leadership of the Knights of the Peak is a strange one.
-Because of the three distinctly different groups there are three different positions of leadership.
-Those three positions are Master at Arms, who heads the Warden Order, Senchal, head of the Paladin Order, and the Grand Cavalier, head of the Cavalier Order.
-The Paladin Order is nicknamed “The First Order.”
-THe Warden is Order is nicknamed “The Second Order.”
-The final order is the “The Third Order” which has the greatest concentration of knights.
-Each leader has its distinct role and one cannot out rule the other two on major decisions, although the Grandmaster is ultimately able to take charge in times of war under certain circumstances.
-The Master at Arms is in charge of training and battle strategies.
-The Seneschal is in charge of the relations with the other Houses, and the spiritual health of the Peaks.
+Because of the four distinctly different groups there are four different positions of leadership.
+Those four positions are Paragon, who heads the Warden Order, Seneschal, head of the Paladin Order, and the Grand Cavalier, head of the Cavalier Order.
+The Paladin Order is also called the First Order.
+The Warden is also called The Second Order.
+The final order is the The Third Order which has the greatest concentration of knights.
+Each leader has its distinct role and one cannot out rule the other three on major decisions, although the Grand Cavalier is ultimately able to take charge in times of war under certain circumstances.
+The First Order and the Seneschal above all is in charge of the relations with the other Houses, and the spiritual health of the Peaks.
 The Second Order and the Paragon above all are in charge of maintaining the defenses of the Peaks, keeping the archives of the Peaks, and training those who have not chosen an Order.
 The Third Order and the Grand Cavalier above all are in charge of maintaining contracts, ensuring members of the granges are paid, and ensuring the history of the Peaks is not forgotten.
 The Fourth Order and the Exarch above all have officially declared that they are in charge of dealing with threats to the Peaks, especially demons, and beyond that they deign to say nothing.

-History of the Knights of the Peak
+History of the Knights of the Peaks

 The Knights took part in the War of the Lords and assisted Olmir Thorn in throwing off the yoke of the Hazon Dynasty.
 Due to this, they have had a close relationship with the Thorn family and have been hostile towards anyone from the Hazon lands.
 Their motto, liking to the times of Hazon control, is “Never again.”